nawelb/ChemEvents_Scraper/README.md

 $ npm install
 ```

+Create dataBase in mongoDB Atlas.

 then, create .env file in root directory and add :
  - DB_NAME : as name of your MongoDB database
  - DB_URL : as url of MongoDB Atlas

+CHANGE TWO FILES :
+	conferenceSeriesData.js ligne 281  : change 'eventtest' -> by the name of your database Collection
+	scfData.js ligne 324  : change 'eventtest' -> by the name of your database Collection

 ### Execute scraping